Overcoming Limbic System Dysfunction Through Neuroplasticity

 • Increased resilience to stressors

-• Overall improvements in brain function, short-term and long-term memory, resting heart rate, blood pressure, ability to regulate emotional responses
+• Overall improvements in brain function, short-term and long-term memory, a lower resting heart rate and blood pressure, and a better ability to regulate emotional responses

 Limbic System Dysfunction FAQ